If I need or want to pursue my degree from UNH fully remotely, will I be able to do so?

-The library is open for UNH students, faculty and staff who are currently involved in the UNH COVID-19 testing program.
+Yes, the library is open for UNH students, faculty and staff who are currently involved in the UNH COVID-19 testing program and have an active Wildcat Pass.
 See COVID-19 page for more information and the hours page for the available hours for Dimond and the branch libraries.

 Will employees have to use sick/personal time if they are exposed and quarantining for 14 days?

 If an employee is directed to quarantine by a heath care provider or government entity, they should contact HR to review options for paid time under the Families First Coronavirus Relief Act (FFCRA).

 When will staff start working on campus rather than working remotely?